IDoCodingStuffs/python-doodles/freeform-log.md

 That said I might need to figure a better loss function or fix some other issue with FocalLoss.
 It decreases alright, but that decrease should show up as a perfect diagonal on the confusion matrix.
 Which it is not.

+### 1 PM
+Let me try with no Gaussian blur now.
+Maybe it gets stuck in minima without clear distinctions, identifies label 0s as 2s etc because of it.
+I can re-add augmentation later if it ends up overtraining.